GrewdonGaming21/DSiWare-Conversion/README.md

 This software is provided as-is

 Let's cut the to the chase: here are my DSiWare Conversion scripts.
-This allows you to copy DSiWare to your SD card from your DSi, and then convert them to a .NDS file (these files cannot run from a flashcart, don't ask!) for asset dumping, analysing, etc, or a .CIA file for installation on a 3DS!
+This allows you to copy DSiWare to your SD card from your DSi, and then convert them to a `.NDS` file (these files cannot run from a flashcart, don't ask!) for asset dumping, analysing, etc, or a `.CIA` file for installation on a 3DS!

-How To Convert To .NDS:
+How To Convert To `.NDS`:

 - Download the attachment from below and extract it